Get started with PriceLabs now!

 Patrick Combs (San Diego, California) transitioned to the STR model to protect the integrity of his historic 1903 home.

-Unlike LTR models where damage can remain hidden for years, the STR model allows for frequent professional inspections and cleaning, maintaining the asset’s “luxury” status.
+Unlike LTR models, where damage can remain hidden for years, the STR model enables frequent professional inspections and cleaning, helping maintain the asset’s “luxury” status.

 Professionalization is marked by a move away from “instinct-based” hosting.